Pirelli & C

 9. Sustainability report published within last two years?

-The company's latest Integrated annual report was published in 2021.
+The company's latest Integrated Annual Report was published in 2024, covering the year 2023.

 -